 Open burning is illegal in most parts of Sacramento County, including all cities within county boundaries.
 More info is located at our Open Burning Tips Flyer.
-Areas where open burning is legal in Sacramento County is shown in the Burning Zone Map.
+Areas, where open burning is legal in Sacramento County are shown in the Burning Zone Map.
 Residents living in legal open burning areas may burn provided the following:

 Sac Metro Air District Rule 407 Open Burn